 - Bleeding or oozing from a bump

-- A skin growth or that wasn’t there before or an older growth which changes is size or shape
+- A new skin growth or an older growth that changes in size or shape

 Avoid tanning beds and sun lamps